 The NOAAport system provides a number of different data sources as disseminated by the National Weather Service.
-These include in situ and remotely sense observations used currently for forecast verification as well as the aforementioned Eta data for model boundary and initial conditions.
-For the Deep Thunder system, a two-channel facility manufactured by Planetary Data, Incorporated, is utilized, which was installed at the IBM Thomas J. Watson Research Center in Yorktown Heights, NY in February 2000.
+These include in situ and remotely sensed observations used currently for forecast verification as well as the aforementioned Eta data for model boundary and initial conditions.
+For the Deep Thunder system, a three-channel facility manufactured by Planetary Data, Incorporated, is utilized, which was installed at the IBM Thomas J. Watson Research Center in Yorktown Heights, NY in 2000 and upgraded in 2003.
+The NOAAport and other hardware that supports this project is shown in Figure 3.
+This NOAAport receiver system, based upon Linux, has a very flexible design, enabling the type of customization and integration necessary to satisfy the project goals.
+The various files transmitted via NOAAport are converted into conventional files in Unix filesystems in their native format, accessible via NFS mounting on other hardware systems via a private gigabit ethernet.